P4-TAS: P4-Based Time-Aware Shaper for Time-Sensitive Networking: Abstract

 \section{Abstract}

-Time-Sensitive Networking (TSN) is a set of IEEE standards that extends Ethernet with real-time capabilities.
-Among its mechanisms, TSN can coordinate transmission times network-wide to minimize queueing, ensuring low latency and bounded delay.
-This coordination is computed offline and yields a network-wide schedule.
-The Time-Aware Shaper (TAS), implemented in TSN bridges, protects high-priority scheduled traffic from lower-priority (best-effort) flows by periodically opening and closing priority queues according to this schedule.
-Deterministic Networking (DetNet), standardized by the IETF, provides similar guarantees at Layer 3 and can leverage TSN mechanisms such as TAS for that purpose.
-Commercially available TSN-capable switches typically implement TAS in hardware but rarely disclose internal processing delays such as queue opening latency.
-Such information is essential for precise scheduling but largely unavailable to system designers.
-In this work, we present P4-TAS, a P4-based implementation of the TAS on a hardware switching ASIC.
-Our design introduces a novel approach for periodic queue control using a continuous stream of internally generated TAS control frames.
-We identify and quantify three sources of internal delay on a nanosecond scale which also exist in other implementations that directly affect the precision of executed schedules, providing transparency for future implementations and scheduling algorithms.
-Moreover, we provide an MPLS/TSN translation layer that enables P4-TAS to operate within DetNet environments, allowing TSN time-based traffic shaping to be carried over high-speed \qty{400}{\gbps} forwarding.
-Finally, we evaluate the scalability of P4-TAS and compare it to available TAS implementations.
+Time-sensitive networking (TSN) is a set of IEEE standards that extends Ethernet with real-time capabilities.
+Among its mechanisms, the time-aware shaper (TAS) periodically opens and closes egress queues to protect scheduled traffic from lower-priority flows, ensuring low latency and bounded delay.
+Deterministic networking (DetNet), standardized by the IETF, provides similar guarantees at Layer~3 and can leverage TSN mechanisms such as the TAS.
+Commercially available TSN-capable switches implement TAS in hardware but rarely disclose internal delays in the TAS mechanism itself.
+Such delays directly affect scheduling precision, yet information about them is largely unavailable to system designers.
+In this work, we present P4-TAS, a P4-based implementation of the TAS on the Intel Tofino\texttrademark~2 switching ASIC that additionally supports per-stream filtering and policing (PSFP) and PTP time synchronization.
+First, we design a novel mechanism for periodic queue control that uses a continuous stream of internally generated control frames for time-triggered queue state updates.
+To the best of our knowledge, this enables TAS on a P4-programmable ASIC for the first time.
+P4-TAS additionally provides an MPLS/TSN translation layer that enables TSN time-based shaping to be applied at the boundary between TSN and DetNet domains, supporting line rates up to 400 Gb/s per port.
+Second, we identify and quantify three sources of internal delay that affect the precision of TAS gate transitions, providing transparency that enables more accurate TAS configuration.
+Our evaluation demonstrates a worst-case accumulated internal delay of 86 ns between time slices, which is well below values reported for commercial switches.
+Third, we propose a measurement methodology to externally measure TAS time slice accuracy, and introduce gate switching intervals (GSIs) to mitigate overlap between consecutive time slices.